SIP trunking

 The association of a service address to a SIP trunk is performed during the definition of the trunk.

-Setting up a static trunk
+Setting up a SIP trunk

-Static trunks can be created and managed both via the Infobip web interface and over API.
+SIP trunks can be created and managed both via the Infobip web interface and over API.

-If a SIP trunk definition does not include at least one source IP, then SIP traffic cannot be sent from your equipment to the Infobip infrastructure.
+If a static SIP trunk definition does not include at least one source IP, then SIP traffic cannot be sent from your equipment to the Infobip infrastructure.
 Similarly, if a SIP trunk definition does not include at least one destination IP or FQDN, then incoming voice traffic to the Infobip platform can't be forwarded over your SIP trunk.

 Using the Infobip web interface

 SIP trunks are managed from the Infobip web interface.
-Go to Channels and Numbers → Voice → SIP Trunking.

-If you intend to create a trunk in one of our USA data centers and/or have your Primary Place of Use (PPU) in the United States, ensure that you declare a service address first (see Service addresses).
+If you intend to create a trunk in one of our USA data centers and/or have your Primary Place of Use (PPU) in the United States, ensure that you declared a service address first (see Service addresses).

 Choose plan and options

-First, choose between a Metered or Unlimited channel plan.
+Choose between a Metered or Unlimited channel plan.
 For more information about these channel plans, see SIP trunk channels and related billing plans.
-Note that the "Unlimited US Domestic" channel plan will be released later in 2023.
+Note that SIP trunk plans need to be activated on your account.
+If the plan selection is greyed out, contact your account manager or Support.

 Select the number of required channels.

-Trunk settings
+Main Trunk settings

-- SIP Trunk name: the name you wish to allocate to your new SIP trunk.
-This name will also be used as a reference in your invoice.
+SIP Trunk name | The name you wish to allocate to your new SIP trunk.
+This name is also used as a reference in your invoice. | X | X |

-- SIP Trunk type: choose static.
-See Supported-sip-trunk-types-and-characteristic to understand the differences between static and registered trunks.
+SIP Trunk type | Choose static or registered.
+See Supported SIP trunk types and characteristics to understand the differences between static and registered trunks. | X | |

-- Datacenter location: choose the Infobip data center in which the trunk should be provisioned
+Datacenter location | Choose the Infobip data center in which the trunk should be provisioned. | X | X |

-- Service address: the service address or Place of Primary Use (PPU) for your SIP equipment
+Service address | The service address or Place of Primary Use (PPU) for your SIP equipment. | X | X |

-- TLS encryption: enables to choose between UDP (TLS disabled) or TSL/SRTP (TLS enabled)
+TLS encryption | Enables you to choose between UDP (TLS disabled) or TSL/SRTP (TLS enabled). | X | |

-- Codec: add all of the CODECs you want to utilize on this SIP trunk.
-If you add multiple CODECs you can order them into your preferred priority
+Codec | Add all of the CODECs you want to use on this SIP trunk.
+If you add multiple CODECs, you can order them into your prefered priority | X | |

-- DTMF: select how DTMF transcoding will be handled
+DTMF | select how DTMF transcoding will be handled. | X | |

-- Fax: specify your preferred protocol for the transmission of fax calls
+Fax | Specify your preferred protocol for the transmission of fax calls. | X | |

-- Number format: choose the numbering format you want for this trunk:
+Number format | Choose the numbering format you want for this trunk:

-- International calls: choose whether to block or allow calling to international numbers on this trunk.
-We consider a call to be international when A and B numbers are from different countries.
+International calls | Choose whether to block or allow calling to international numbers on this trunk.
+A call is considered to be international when A and B numbers are from different countries. | X | X |

-For SIP OPTIONS, Infobip sends towards your infrastructure.
-If the SIP OPTIONS polling determines that your trunk is out of service, although that status is known to our infrastructure and taken into account for call routing, the OPTIONS status is not reflected on the Infobip web interface nor via the SIP trunk status API method.
+SIP Options | Request Infobip to send SIP Options to your SIP equipment.
+The sending interval is fixed to 60 seconds.Infobip always answers to SIP options that you send towards our infrastructure.
+The response sent back is always a 200 OK.For SIP OPTIONS, Infobip sends towards your infrastructure.
+If the SIP OPTIONS polling determines that your trunk is out of service, although that status is known to our infrastructure and taken into account for call routing, the OPTIONS status is not reflected on the Infobip web interface nor via the SIP trunk status API method. | X (static) | |

 IP configuration